-The efficient communication timeframe between the grant recipient and the NIH staff is crucial during the entire course of award processes.
+The efficient communication timeframe between the grant recipient and the NIH staff is crucial during the entire course of the award process.

-At this point, the following members of NIH staff and grantee organization work closely together:
+At this point, the following members of NIH staff and the grantee organization work closely together:

 · Grants Management Officer (GMO)

 The GMO is the NIH official responsible for the management of business/non-programmatic aspects of the award.
 The GMOs, along with signing the Notice of Award (NoA), ensure the fulfillment of laws and administrative policies by the NIH and grantee staff.

 The GMS and GMO work together in the organized routine management of the grant.
 The contact information of the assigned GMS to a specific grant award is present on the NoA.

 The PO’s responsibilities include devising research incentives and training programs in accordance with the mission of the Institute/Center (IC) in synchronization with the Center for Scientific Review and IC Scientific Review Officers.
 The PO is responsible for the scientific and technical aspects of assigned applications and grant-to-grant management on post-award supervision, progress reports reviews, and site visits.